jagenjo/litescene.js/guides/animation.md

 ## The LS.Animation and LS.Animation.Take ##

-Animations are stored in a big container called LS.Animation that behaves like a resource.
+Animations are stored in a big container called ```LS.Animation``` that behaves like a Resource.

-Instead of storing the tracks per animation, we store them in another container called Take, this way one animation could contain several subanimations (takes).
+Instead of storing the tracks per animation, we store them in another container called ```LS.Animation.Take```, this way one animation could contain several subanimations (takes).

-By we usually use the default take.
+By default we usually use the take named 'default'.

-Every Take contains a list of tracks, and the total duration of the take.
+Every ```LS.Animation.Take``` contains a list of ```LS.Animation.Track```, and the total duration of the take.

-Because every scene usually needs to have an animation track, to make it easier, you can have one global animation track stored in the scene itself.
+Because every scene usually needs to have an animation track, to make it easier, you can have one global animation track stored in the scene itself (it is referenced as ```"@scene"``` animation).

 To create it you can call ```LS.GlobalScene.createAnimation()``` and this track will be saved with the scene.

-## LS.Animation.Track ##
+## LS.Animation.Track

 Every track contains all the info to modify one property of the scene as time goes.